 GMOs: a tool against pollution and the greenhouse effect?

-"More resistant and experiencing faster growth, these are the properties of the new variety of transgenic poplar developed in the laboratory of Molecular Biology and Plant Biotechnology of the University of Malaga.
-This genetically modified tree has reached a height and vigor well above normal during the three years of testing in the wild.
-This success has recently been published as part of the international sequencing of the poplar genome.
+"More resistant and experiencing faster growth, these are the properties of the new variety of transgenic poplar developed in the laboratory of Molecular Biology and Biotechnology of Plants at the University of Malaga.
+This genetically modified tree reached over the past three years of trials in the wild, a height and a much greater force than normal.
+This success has also been published recently in the International poplar genome sequencing.

-Three years ago, the research group decided, after obtaining the authorization of the National Commission of Biosecurity, to leave the laboratory of the small transgenic poplars and to allow them to grow in a natural environment.
-The researchers had cloned and introduced into an experimental variety of poplar the genetic glutamine synthase of Scots pine which facilitates the assimilation and recycling of nitrogen.
-When compared with the control trees, it is found that these poplars are 41% higher, have an increased resistance to leaf fall and accumulate a greater amount of protein. "
+There are three years, the research group decided, after having obtained the authorization of the National Commission of Biosafety, leaving the laboratory of small transgenic poplars and let them grow in the wild.
+The researchers cloned and introduced into an experimental variety of Poplar bothers glutamine synthetase Scots pine which facilitates the assimilation and recycling of nitrogen.
+When compared with control-trees, we see that these poplars are 41% higher, they have an increased resistance to leaf drop and they accumulate a larger amount of protein. "